volodymyrprokopyuk/bayanguru/README.md

-# Sheet music for bayan engraved with LilyPond
+# High quality sheet music for bayan

-Engraving system for high quality bayan sheet music in PDF with support for Stradella bass and free bass
+Bayan is an engraving system that produces high quality sheet music in PDF for bayan.
+The system uses [LilyPond](https://lilypond.org/) for engraving and supports Stradella bass and free bass

 ## Sheet music library